oslc-op/refimpl/README.md

-# 2019 Reference Implementation for RM/CM/QM/AM domains
+# OSLC 2020 Reference Implementation

-**This is a work-in-progress repository!** If you are interested in getting involved, [join](https://github.com/oslc-op/oslc-admin/blob/master/CONTRIBUTING.md#online-meetings) one of our weekly calls.
+> ⚠️ **This is a 🚧 work-in-progress 🚧 repository!** If you are interested in getting involved, [join](https://github.com/oslc-op/oslc-admin/blob/master/CONTRIBUTING.md#online-meetings) one of our weekly calls.

+## Intro

+RM/CM/QM/AM domains are covered.

 ## Getting started